Toggle: English / Spanish

 - Discolored and bruised skin

-- Apply ice immediately to reduce swelling.
+- Apply ice right away to reduce swelling.
 Wrap the ice in cloth.
-Do not place it directly on the skin.
-Apply ice for 10 to 15 minutes every 1 hour for the first day.
-Then, every 3 to 4 hours.
+Do not place ice directly on the skin.
+Apply ice for 10 to 15 minutes every 1 hour for the first day and every 3 to 4 hours after that.

 Call your local emergency number, such as 911, if: